rozek/node-red-web-server-examples/README.md

 > For this example to work, please copy file `FileTypeMappings.json` and folder `public` into the working directory of your Node-RED instance

 ![](examples/custom-web-server.png)

+The following part is already known from the previous example:

 ![](examples/serving-files.png)

 ### Closed Web Server ###